quickapps/docs/en/developers/plugins.rst

 Dependencies
 ------------

-You can indicate your plugin depends on another plugin, to do this you must use the ``require`` key in your "composer.json".
+You can indicate your plugin depends on another plugin, to do so, you must use the ``require`` key in your "composer.json".
 QuickAppsCMS's dependencies resolver system works pretty `similar to composer's <https://getcomposer.org/doc/01-basic-usage.md#package-versions>`__.